 Rob Greenberger has been Chief Executive Officer of The Suffolk Y Jewish Community Center (SYJCC) since March 2015.
 Prior to this appointment, he had a successful 22 year career developing, implementing and administering programs as Vice President of Family Services and Long Island Regional Operations for FEGS Health & Human Services.
 He is regarded as a regional leader in the Jewish community and around disaster relief and welfare reform issues and has served on governmental commissions, task forces and regional coordinating entities.
 Rob is a NYS licensed clinical social worker.
 He received a Bachelor's degree in Psychology from Albright College in Reading, Pennsylvania, a Master's degree in Social Work from Adelphi University in Garden City, New York and a Master's degree in Business Administration from Dowling College in Oakdale, New York.
 Rob and his family live in Smithtown.

+Joe Campolo serves as the Managing Partner of Campolo, Middleton & McCormick, LLP, a premier law firm with offices in Ronkonkoma and Bridgehampton, New York.
+Under Joe’s leadership, the firm has grown from two lawyers to a robust and highly respected team of over 30 lawyers servicing clients in a wide range of practice areas—and continues to grow—with a deep commitment to the Long Island community.
 Clients and the news media have described CMM’s lawyers as “fearless” and “exceptionally talented,” possessing “deep knowledge” with a “first-rate intellect,” and having the unique ability to “effectively partner with clients.”
 This commitment to excellence has earned the firm many accolades from the business community.
 In 2017, CMM was again voted the Best Law Firm on Long Island, prevailing over a field that included many larger and long-established firms.
 The firm has also been awarded the prestigious Business Achievement Award from HIA-LI and Corporate Citizenship Awards from Long Island Business News and Child Abuse Prevention Services (CAPS), as well as a spot on the U.S. News & World Report list of Best Law Firms.
 In addition to his legal work and community involvement, Joe is also an Executive Producer of “Tribute,” an award-winning short film.

 Assuanta Howard is the CEO and President of Asta Publications, LLC, a publishing company located in Atlanta, Georgia, and New York, New York.
 She started the company in 2004 and has helped hundreds of authors turn their manuscripts into published books.
 Ms. Howard is also the CEO of the Institue for Entrepreneurial thought, and educational and training company that works with start-up, early-stage, and high growth businesses.
 The Institute was established in 2015.
 In addition, to running the day-to-day operations of Asta Publications and the Institue for Entrepreneurial Thought she serves as the Educational Services Director of the Goldman Sachs 10,000 Small Businesses program located at LaGuardia Community College, in New York.
 She is responsible for the implementation and delivery of the curriculum, business support services, and alumni services.
 Ms. Howard has worked for over 20 years in the City University of New York system with the Adult Continuing Education Division.
 Prior to starting her business, Ms. Howard was the Director of Continuing Education at Clayton State University in Morrow, Georgia and was the Director of Corporate Education and Workforce Development at The City College of New York.
 Mes.
 Howard is a published author of several books.
 She has a Master of Science degree in Adult Education and Human Resources Development from Fordham University and currently pursuing a doctoral degree in Leadership and Organizational Change.